sandrofigo/obsidian-pretty-bibtex/README.md

-# Pretty BibTex Obsidian Plugin
+# Pretty BibTeX Obsidian Plugin

 This plugin renders raw bibliography entries in the BibTeX format in a more readable way.